Mnix56/Business-Model-Canvas-MD-template/Key_Partners.md

 *Note: the most preferred key partners have check marks in the front of the sentences.*

-- [x] ***Airbnb and local hotels:*** This partnership provides sponsorship opportunities to Hybrid Commute, offers cheaper and better services to our customer, as well as boost our brand awareness.
+- [x] ***Airbnb and local hotels:*** Would provides sponsorship opportunities to Hybrid Commute, offers cheaper and better services to our customer, as well as boost our brand awareness.
-- [ ] **Local bars, restaurants, and shopping:** Would provide destination points scattered throughout a city (as opposed to targeting specific office sites, for example).
+- [ ] **Local bars, restaurants, and shopping stores:** Would provide destination points for our customers, and give us countless sponsorship opportunities (same as Airbnb and local hotels).
-- [ ] **Local governments:** Would need regulatory approval (and certain legislation to ensure no liability).
+- [ ] **Local governments:** We rely on local government partnerships in order to continue to operate.
+Therefore, we need to maintain a healthy relationship with them.
-- [ ] **Sporitng Goods stores:** Could provide the initial transportation forms; ultimately, we would want to build and brand our own transportation modes, especially afterlearning what is most effective (bikes, scooters, tollerblades, etc.).
+- [ ] **Sporting Goods stores:** Provide transportaion equipment (bikes, scooters, tollerblades, etc.) to our transportation retal feet with special deals and discounts.
+They also provide useful insights to our rental fleet such as the newest sporting goods, how to use them, and maintenance them.
-- [ ] **Local tech start-ups:** Provide exposure (word of mouth) to residents most likely to fit into our target demographic.
+- [ ] **Local tech start-ups:** Provide exposure (word of mouth) to residents that are most likely to fit into our target demographic.
 - [x] ***Paypal and other cashless payment services:*** Would reduce costs and add a measure of autgenticity.
 - [ ] **For initial phases:** Universities, airports, big businesses; specifically student organizations
 - [x] ***Instacart, Lyft, Uber, Doordash, Postmates, and Grubhub:*** Work together to better each other.